-Join Lisa Bock for an in-depth discussion in this video Implementing a honeypot, part of Foundations of IT Security: Network Security.
+Join Lisa Bock for an in-depth discussion in this video Implementing a honeypot, part of IT Security Foundations: Network Security.

 - A Honeypot is a system set up to lure a would-be attacker,…with a goal of observing their behavior,…in order to learn attack methodologies…to better protect the real network,…and to gather forensic evidence required to aid…in the apprehension, or prosecution of intruders.…Placement of a Honeypot depends on your objectives,…it can be inside the LAN, in the DMZ,…or outside as a tasty treat for a would-be attacker.…Use caution, and it may be best to keep it in the DMZ,…because even though this is a fake system,…they are essentially in your network.…